Meet Our Testing Team

 Best Mattresses for Combination Sleepers

 Best for Lightweight Sleepers for Best Mattresses for Combination Sleepers.

 Best U.S. Mattresses Sold in Canada

 Best Soft U.S. Mattress for Best U.S. Mattresses Sold in Canada.

 How Is the Casper Mattress Constructed?

 The Casper is constructed with two comfort layers.
 The top 1.5-inch layer is standard polyfoam, which is more responsive than memory foam.
 This gives the Casper a light bounce.

-The second 1.5-inch comfort layer is made of 4 PCF memory foam, which is zoned to provide different levels of support for different body parts.
+The second 2-inch comfort layer is made of memory foam, which is zoned to provide different levels of support for different body parts.
 This material is fairly soft.
 Combined with the more top polyfoam layer, the bed’s comfort system provides an even balance of body-contouring, pressure relief, and support.

-The Casper’s support core contains 7.5 inches of 1.8 PCF high-density polyfoam.
-This dense material stabilizes the bed and prevents the softer comfort and transitional layers from sagging too much.
+The Casper’s support core contains 7 inches of PCF high-density polyfoam.
+This dense material stabilizes the bed and prevents the softer comfort layers from sagging too much.
 The support core also reinforces the perimeter, which protects the edges from sinkage in places where owners sit when getting in and out of bed.

-The Casper measures 12 inches thick, making the mattress fairly thick compared to other mixed-foam and memory foam beds.
+The Casper measures 11 inches thick, making the mattress on the higher end of average compared to other mixed-foam and memory foam beds.
 Its base polyfoam layer is also thicker-than-average, resulting in strong overall support for sleepers, while the deep comfort layers offer ample cushioning and body-conforming.